IvanaMiovcic/Reservation-System/README.md

 ---
 https://smartq.onrender.com

 ###### *It might take a while for the app to load on first visit.
 The app is hosted on Render's hobby plan, which spins down the app after a period of inactivity.
-The slow load isn't caused by a lack of performance from the app itself.
+The slow load isn't caused by a lack of performance in the app itself.

 To appreciate the realtime functionalities of the web app, consider running the app on two separate browsers, side by side.
 Log in with a customer account on one instance and either an employee or a manager account on the other instance, then test the app.